RetroReversing/retroReversing/pages/psp/PSPDevKit.md

 [^1]

 ## The Tower
-The tower contains both a DVD and UMD drive with a toggle to switch between the two.
+The tower contains both a DVD and UMD drive with a toggle to switch between the two, it contains a slot to insert the PSP memory stick, a usb-mini port, a headphone port and a port to connect the Commander Arm.
+It also contains a number of DIP switches but it is unclear what each DIP-switch does.
 <img src="/public/images/PSPTower.jpg" />

+## Software Development Kit
+Since the development TOOL doesn't have a hard drive and I can't find any references to CDs that contains the development kit files, presumably developers had to logon to the SCE developer website to download the SDK, compilers etc for their PC.

+A PSP SDK has never been leaked probably because it was just a download that most people would do and then throw away, much easier to loose than a physical CD like previous Sony SDKs.

 # References
 [^1]: http://develop.scee.net/files/presentations/acgirussia/Hardware_Overview_ACGI_09.pdf